Key takeaways:

 If you’re looking for a company that’s one of the best innovators, Delta is a great one to explore.
 This Canadian company prides itself on its innovative and collaborative environment.

 Delta’s mission is to create the best possible customer experience.
-This has resulted in efforts to create the best video projections, integrations, and elevator controls in the industry.
+This has resulted in efforts to create the industry’s best video projections, integrations, and elevator controls.

 7. KONE